Also known as: Robotripping, Robo, Tussin, Triple C, Dex, Skittles, Candy, Velvet, and Drank

 Yes, high doses and repeated abuse of cough and cold medicines can lead to addiction.
-That’s when a person seeks out and takes the drug over and over even though they know about the problems it is causing to their health and their life.
+That’s when a person seeks out and takes the drug over and over even though they know that it is causing problems with their health and their life.

 Yes.
 Abuse of promethazine-codeine cough syrup slows down the central nervous system, which can slow or stop the heart and lungs.
 Mixing it with alcohol greatly increases this risk.
 Promethazine-codeine cough syrup has been linked to the overdose deaths of a few prominent musicians.

 |Cough Medicine (non-prescription)||Past Year||2.60||3.00||4.00|

 For the most recent statistics on teen drug abuse, see results from NIDA’s Monitoring the Future study.

 If you, or a friend, are in crisis and need to speak with someone now, please call: